openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-1-genaral/wizard-general.md

 # Create A Virtual Machine

-## Step 1: Basic
+## Step 1: General

 ![Basic step](img/Step-1-basic-template.png)

-The wizard has 5 steps: Basic, Networking, Storage, Advanced, and Review.
+The wizard has 5 steps: General, Networking, Storage, Advanced, and Review.

 The first (alphabetical) template is selected by default if available.
 Provision Source, Operating System, Flavor, and Workload Profile are pre-filled by the template, but only Flavor can be modified between either the predefined option or custom.
 The user can switch to a different template, or choose the top-most “None” option to not use a template at all.